mohan2020/w2hsite/site/content/casestudies/livbetter.md

 <img class="center" src="/img/peng/livbetter.png" />

 ## Way to Health use
+The Way to Health Platform was used to support the LiveBetter Program in the following ways:

 - **Two way texting**: SMS for medication reminders and also to receive BP and other data
 - **Rules Engine**: Implementation of a clinician designed algorithm to detect abnormalities for follow-up
 - **Alerts**: To providers or other care providers in case of violations